DanielOaks/drawref-backend/PLANNING.md

 - **Audience:** Artists are the main users of this app.
   - **Tech-saviness:** Users won't be tech-savvy, keep it simple.
-  - **Time spent on the app:** For every couple minutes on the selection side, maybe fourty minutes on the image presentation side.
+  - **Time spent on the app:** For every couple minutes on the selection side, maybe thirty minutes to an hour on the image presentation side.
   - **Environment:** The app likely won't be their main focus.
 They'll use it as a companion while drawing, off to the side.
-Could be on a mobile or desktop device.
+Could be on either a mobile or desktop device.
 - **Use:** Click on a category, and see images from that category presented in a format similar to a life-drawing session.
 - **Technology:**
-  - **Frontend:** React.
-Maybe TailwindCSS.
+  - **Frontend:** React and TailwindCSS.
   - **Backend:** Express.js.
   - **Database:** Postgres.
   - **Login:** SSO with various services, not needed to access the site.